 Vitamin A is popular in topical skincare products, often appearing as its alter-ego, retinol.
 But this vitamin is also important in our regular dietary intake.

-First of all, Vitamin A is an antioxidant, making it a great choice to fight off environmental damage and our skin’s arch-nemeses, free radicals.
+First of all, vitamin A is an antioxidant, making it a great choice to fight off environmental damage and our skin’s arch-nemeses, free radicals.

-Luckily, you can get all the Vitamin A you need through foods like:
+Luckily, you can get all the vitamin A you need through foods like:

 17. Broccoli